-Proposed studies must advance the translational pathway towards new or improved approaches to prevention, diagnosis or treatment; it should be clear from the application what the next step will be beyond the proposed study.
+Proposed studies can be based in mechanistic science but must advance the translational pathway towards new or improved approaches to prevention, diagnosis or treatment; it should be clear from the application what the next step will be beyond the proposed study.
 Applications should involve people with arthritis in the development of the outlined work and as well as collaborating with them in the delivery of the proposed research.